Why clickstream is so important to your online business

 A good case study showing how taking advantage of owned data can drive business is Zara.
 Using data as its backbone they manage each of their 2000 stores inventory and what’s on display on a daily basis.
 Which would be impossible to do if they would not have full access to the collected dataset.

 What is clickstream data

-Furthermore, an event can include multiple context that enriches it, like how long has the page load took or what type of browser/device the visitor is using.
-Essentially a good clickstream data clearly defines a full set of events which allows to infer complete picture of customer behaviour.
+Furthermore, an event can include multiple contexts that enriches it, like how long has the page load took or what type of browser/device the visitor is using.
+Essentially a good clickstream data clearly define a full set of events which allows inferring complete picture of customer behavior.
 Conceptually we can look at events having their own grammar.

 Later in the article we’ll take a look at different options for tracking events.

 The best way to gain a deeper understanding of clickstream data is to have a look at particular examples.
 Below we provide a sample event for page view:

 |Event Type||string Pageview|

 |Application ID||string joes_bikes|

 |Device Created Timestamp||string 2019-04-25T08:33:03.200Z|